SEA-PHAGES/pdm_utils/docs/source/installation.rst

 Installation
 ============

 The ``pdm_utils`` package is written for Python >=3.7 and can be installed on MacOS and Linux platforms.
 There are several third-party general dependencies that need to be installed in advance, and there are several dependencies that are only needed for a subset of ``pdm_utils`` tools.
-Below is a general step-by-step installation guide.
+Below is a general step- by-step installation guide.

 Required
 ________